ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

    Give cascading its own documentation page?

-The sort of cascading represented by clustering passes is the kind in which a clustering guaranteed to satisfy transitivity is confirmed before moving to the next iteration.
+The sort of cascading represented by the looping section in this diagram is the kind in which a *clustering* (guaranteed to satisfy transitivity) is confirmed before moving to the next iteration.
-See :ref:`the sub-steps of clustering <clustering_sub_steps>` for the other kind of cascading.
+There is another kind of cascading, in which *pairwise links* are confirmed but transitivity is not enforced.
+That kind of cascading is represented by the looping section in :ref:`the sub-steps of clustering <clustering_sub_steps>`, which nests within this entity resolution step.

-This step :ref:`has sub-steps <clustering_pass_sub_steps>`, which may be expanded for more detail.
+This step :ref:`has sub-steps <entity_resolution_sub_steps>`, which may be expanded for more detail.

 **Examples:**

-- The US Census Bureau's Person Identification and Validation System (PVS) *modules* are considered clustering passes, since clusters -- called "protected identification keys" (PIKs) in that system -- are resolved in between modules.
+- The US Census Bureau's Person Identification and Validation System (PVS) *modules* are considered entity resolution passes, since full *clusters* -- called "protected identification keys" (PIKs) in that system -- are resolved in between modules (not only pairwise links!).
   As described below, each module only considers records not already clustered.
 - In `FIRLA <https://www.sciencedirect.com/science/article/pii/S1532046422001101>`_
   and similar incremental methods, the already-found clusters would be used directly